Matt Leinart: Houston Texans

 On September 6, 2010, the NFL announced that Leinart signed a one-year contract to back up Matt Schaub with the Houston Texans.
 Since Schaub played all 16 games, Leinart did not play during the 2010 season.
-During the 2011 offseason, despite speculation that he would sign with the Seattle Seahawks, who were coached by Leinart's college coach Pete Carroll, and compete for a starting job, Leinart ultimately agreed to return to Houston as a backup for the 2011 season.
+During the 2011 offseason, despite speculation that he would sign with the Seattle Seahawks, who were coached by Leinart's college coach Pete Carroll, and compete for a starting position, Leinart ultimately agreed to return to Houston as a backup for the 2011 season.
 In Week 10, Schaub injured his right foot and the Texans named Leinart their starter.
 Leinart started for the first time in Week 12 against the Jacksonville Jaguars; however, during the first half he fractured his collarbone and was replaced by rookie quarterback T. J. Yates.
 At this point in his career, Leinart already suffered three season-ending injuries (2006, 2007, 2011) within his last eight starts.

 On March 12, 2012, Leinart was released by the Texans.